breedx-splk/sfx-java-to-otel/README.md

 If there is another feature of the `SignalFxReporter` that you are unsure how to accomplish with OpenTelemetry, please open an issue in `signalfx-java`.

+## MetricMetadata

+`MetricMetadata` is an interface that is used by the `SignalFxReporter` and `AggregateMetricSenderSessionWrapper` essentially to "tag" metrics with dimensions, potentially overloading the SignalFx chosen default dimensions.

+In OpenTelemetry, attributes are a first-class component of metrics, and the APIs support attributes directly.
+Instead of implementing the `MetricMetadata` interface or using `MetricMetadataImpl`, users can create their own `Attributes` instances to be used directly with the OpenTelemetry APIs.

 # signalfx-yammer

 `signalfx-yammer` is built with yammer metrics core 2.0.0, from Feb.
 2012.